paveluxd/b-brg/notes.md

     - Alt + Cmd + ->   -> split cursor

+SAVE FILES ARE NOT WORKING BECAUSE METHODS ARE MISSING FROM ACTIONS.

 - Update notes**
     - Charge values of clubs and swords incresed to prevent weapon breaking in early game stages.